 Educational Technology Services & Support

 The Educational Technology Services & Support team is dedicated to the support and advancement of technology-enhanced, teaching, learning and research at LMU.
 The ETSS team identifies trends, needs, and demands for educational technology on campus.
 In addition, the ETSS team also provides training for the entire campus community on productivity and general use technology.
-The Educational Technology Services & Support team has four primary groups:
+The Educational Technology Services & Support team has five primary groups:

 - Classroom & Creative Services